April 1, 2025

 Join millions of others creating with Descript

-Why should you convert horizontal videos to vertical videos for social media?
+Why you should make horizontal videos vertical

 On a mobile device, vertical videos are just easier to watch—you don't need to turn the device and it takes advantage of the entire screen's real estate.
 As a result, many social media platforms, including Instagram, TikTok, and Snapchat, have embraced vertical videos as their primary format.